Banana slug: Description

-Banana slugs (like other gastropods and many other mollusks) have a radula, a ribbon-like anatomical structure covered in rows of microscopic teeth; the radula is used for feeding.
+Banana slugs (like other gastropods and many other mollusks) have a radula, a ribbon-like anatomical structure covered in rows of microscopic teeth.
+The radula is used for feeding.
 Individuals can move at 6+1/2 in per minute.

 Slugs use two pairs of tentacles to sense their environment.
-The larger, upper pair, termed "eyestalks," are used to detect light or movement.
-The second, lower pair are used to detect chemicals.
-The tentacles can retract and extend themselves to avoid damage.

-If a predator bites off a tentacle, the slug can grow a new one.
+The longer, upper pair are used to detect light or movement.
+The shorter, lower pair are used to detect chemicals.
+Both pairs of tentacles are muscular hydrostats which can be fully retracted when necessary to avoid damage.
+If the animal loses a tentacle, the slug can grow a new one.

-Banana slugs have a single lung (on the right side) which opens externally via a pneumostome.
+Banana slugs have a single pallial lung which opens externally via a pneumostome on the right side of the mantle of the animal.
 The pneumostome lung cavity is heavily vascularized to allow gas exchange.
 Dehydration is a major problem for the mollusk; to combat this, banana slugs excrete a thick coating of mucus around their bodies and can also aestivate.
 To do so, they secrete a protective layer of mucus and insulate themselves with a layer of soil and leaves.
 They remain inactive in this state until the environment becomes moist again.
 Due to their susceptibility to desiccation, they are more commonly active at night, but also appear during cool, moist days.

 The slime also contains pheromones to attract other slugs for mating.
 Slugs are simultaneous hermaphrodites, and reproduce by exchanging sperm with their mate.
 They produce up to 75 translucent eggs, which are laid in a log or on leaves.
 Slugs mate and lay eggs throughout the year.
 The adults provide no further care for their eggs beyond finding a suitable hiding spot, and the eggs are abandoned as soon as the clutch is laid.